The 12 Different Types of Female Orgasms and How to Have them All

 The most common and easily-achieved kind of orgasm, you can have one of these by *spoiler alert* stimulating your clitoris!

-If you can't locate yours or your partner's, this artwork called "The Glitoris" should help you.
+If you’re having trouble locating yours or your partner's, look up "The Glitoris" and that artwork should help you out.

 Masturbation (both the solo kind and multi-player kind) should help you work out what turns you on and what helps you achieve a clitoral orgasm, which can be described as intense and short-lasting.